venuc13/Practical-HW1/README.md

 See the [developer documentation](https://developer.algorand.org/docs/features/asa/#assets-overview) for more details.

 ## Step 4 - Trade Assets via Atomic Transfer

-*Note:* All the previous steps could be done without any programming knowledge.
-From now on, programming or command line knowledge is necessary.

 In the previous steps, we have seen how to transfer Algos, create assets, and transfer assets.
 In many situations however, we need to trade or exchange x asset for y Algos (or y other assets).